AxisCommunications/axis-aws-kinesis-vsp/README.md

 ©2023 Axis Communications AB.
 AXIS COMMUNICATIONS, AXIS, ARTPEC and VAPIX are registered trademarks of Axis AB in various jurisdictions.
 All other trademarks are the property of their respective owners.

 <!-- omit in toc -->
-# AWS Kinesis Video Stream Application
+# Application for Amazon Kinesis Video Streams

-The AWS Kinesis Video Stream Application can be run on a virtualization enabled Axis camera as a container, making it possible to stream video to [Amazon Kinesis Video Streams](https://aws.amazon.com/kinesis/video-streams/).
+The Application for Amazon Kinesis Video Streams can be run on a virtualization enabled Axis camera as a container, making it possible to stream video to [Amazon Kinesis Video Streams](https://aws.amazon.com/kinesis/video-streams/).
 The stream can thereafter be fed into other AWS services such as Amazon Rekognition to